 – Susan Crow, Susan Crow Studio (formerly East Fourth Street Jewelry)

-What is a reclaimed or ethically sourced diamond?
+What is a reclaimed or ethically sourced mined diamond?

-The diamonds we source come from certified reclaimed post-consumer diamond vendors.
-These diamonds have been resold and certified by GIA to assure that they are of the graded quality that you want.
+The mined diamonds we source come from certified reclaimed post-consumer diamond vendors.
+These diamonds have been removed from existing jewelry, resold and certified by GIA to assure that they are of the graded quality that you want.
 By using reclaimed, we eliminate the additional environmental and possible ethical problems surrounding newly mined diamonds.

 We don’t believe there is a ‘conflict free’ diamond and we don't rely on the Kimberly Process Certification.
 We believe that more due diligence has to be done to assure that diamonds do not come from conflict regions of the world.
 The Kimberly Process only certifies raw, uncut diamonds as non-conflict if they are not coming from rebel conflict nations.
 Unfortunately they cannot control the smuggling of conflict diamonds into non-rebel conflict nations, mixing them with Kimberly Process certified diamonds and being sold to the public as conflict free diamonds.
 They also do not address ethical abuse or child labor at the mines that are certified by the Kimberly Process.
 Because of this, the newly mined diamonds we offer are reclaimed/recycled.
 We do our due diligence and only offer diamonds from trusted suppliers so our stones don’t come from conflict regions of the world and do not involve forced labor.
 Our diamonds are GIA certified and are within 0.05ct of the listed size.